 From within you, moving out.

-Rumi calls for you to take a brave step into your quest for an extraordinary life.
+Rumi’s poems about life call for you to take a brave step into your quest for an extraordinary life.
 The first step from within is always the hardest.
 But taking this step is one that could be enough to create a chain reaction for every life decision you make going forward.
 Become your own catalyst — do it now.

 Become the sky.

 Walk out like someone suddenly born into color.

 Do it now.